 Students for High-Impact Charity Workshops in Vancouver

-Students for High-Impact Charity (SHIC) is a program for any student who wishes to make an exceptional impact on the world.
+Students for High-Impact Charity (SHIC) helps any student who wishes to make an exceptional impact on the world.
 The SHIC program challenges students to ask not only “How can I make the world a better place?” but also, “How can I make the biggest possible difference?”

-Our program consists of group activities, videos and discussions, and are designed to challenge students to think critically about their impact using evidence and reason, across a wide range of causes.
+Our workshops consist of group activities, videos and discussions, and are designed to challenge students to think critically about their impact using evidence and reason, across a wide range of causes.
 Our program is completely free for schools.

-To register your interest email Catherine Low on email@example.com.
+To register your interest email David Vatousios, our Vancouver educator on firstname.lastname@example.org.

 SHIC educators are available to come to your Secondary School in Metro Vancouver to present the program to your students.